ScheiSpieler/twitter-success-bot-template/README.md

     - In here, we want to run two different commands, first we will type "node ." then click enter.
     - After that finishes, we can run "npm init".
     - You will notice we have two new files "package-lock.json" and "package.json"
+    - Now we will install our requirements, to do so run the following commands in the terminal:</br>
+      "npm install twit"</br>
+      "npm i discord.js"</br>
+      "npm i request-promise-native"</br>

     Your code is now ready to be hosted!